freenas/freenas-docs/userguide/sharing.rst

-Before creating a guest share, go to :menuselection:`Services --> AFP` and make sure that the "Guest Access" box is checked.
+Before creating a guest share, go to :menuselection:`Services --> AFP` and make sure that the :guilabel:`Guest Access` box is checked.

-To create the AFP guest share, click "Wizard", then click the "Next" button twice to display the screen shown in :numref:`Figure %s <creating_guest_afp_share_fig>`.
+To create the AFP guest share, click :guilabel:`Wizard`, then click the :guilabel:`Next` button twice to display the screen shown in :numref:`Figure %s <creating_guest_afp_share_fig>`.
-Complete the following fields in this screen:
+Complete these fields in this screen:

 #. **Share name:** input a name for the share that is useful to you
    but which is under 27 characters and does not contain a period.
 In this example, the share is named *afp_guest*.

 #.
-Click the button for "Mac OS X (AFP)".
+Click the button for :guilabel:`Mac OS X (AFP)`.

 #.
-Click the "Ownership" button.
-Click the drop-down "User" menu and
+Click the :guilabel:`Ownership` button.
+Click the drop-down
-   select "nobody".
-Click the "Return" button to return to the previous screen.
+   :guilabel:`User` menu and select :guilabel:`nobody`.
+Click the :guilabel:`Return` button to return to the previous screen.

 #.
-Click the "Add" button.
+Click the :guilabel:`Add` button.
    **If you forget to do this, the share will not be created**.
-   Clicking the "Add" button will add an entry to the "Name" frame with the name that you typed into "Share name".
+   Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

 .. _creating_guest_afp_share_fig: